ryanklee/LLM-Workflow-Director/TEST_PROBLEM_PROGRESS.md

    - Validation: Review the test function and its use of the fixture, ensuring proper async/await usage.
    - Status: To be investigated.

-6. Parallel Execution Interference (New Hypothesis, Medium Likelihood)
+6. Parallel Execution Interference (Medium Likelihood)
    - The parallel execution environment (pytest-xdist) might be interfering with fixture initialization or attribute access.
    - Validation: Run the test without parallel execution and compare results.
+   - Status: To be investigated.

+7. Inconsistent Attribute Initialization (New Hypothesis, High Likelihood)
+   - The `messages` attribute might be initialized inconsistently across different methods or contexts.
+   - Validation: Review all initialization paths and ensure consistent attribute setup.
    - Status: To be investigated.

 ## New Learnings